hhsheak/Glasgow-Flooding/README.md

 ### 2. Mapping Flooding

-I then downloaded flooding data from the Scottish Environmental Protection Agency (https://www2.sepa.org.uk/flooddata/).
-The symbology of the various layers follows that provided by the agency.
+I then downloaded flooding data from the Scottish Environmental Protection Agency (SEPA) (https://www2.sepa.org.uk/flooddata/).
+I then cropped the various layers to the boundaries of the data zones and coloured them based on the symbology provided by the SEPA.

 ### 3. Creating the Maps